Introduction to basic Networking Terminology

-For a specific purpose if things are connected together, are referred as a NETWORK.
-A network can be of many types, like a telephone network, television network, computer network or even a people network.
+For a specific purpose if things are connected together, are referred to as a NETWORK.
+A network can be of many types, like a telephone network, television network, computer network, or even a people network.

-Similarly, a COMPUTER NETWORK is also a kind of setup, where it connects two or more devices to share a range of services and information in the form of e-mails and messages, databases, documents, web-sites, audios and videoes, Telephone calls and video conferences etc among them.
+Similarly, a COMPUTER NETWORK is also a kind of setup, where it connects two or more devices to share a range of services and information in the form of e-mails and messages, databases, documents, websites, audios and videos, telephone calls, and video conferences, etc. among them.

-A PROTOCOL is nothing but set of defined rules, which has to be followed by every connected devices across a network to communicate and share information among them.
-To facilitates End to End communication, a number of protocols worked together to form a Protocol Suites or Stacks.
+A PROTOCOL is nothing but a set of defined rules, which has to be followed by every connected device across a network to communicate and share information among them.
+To facilitates End to End communication, a number of protocols worked together to form Protocol Suites or Stacks.

 Some basic Protocols are:

 - HTTP : Hyper Text Transfer Protocol

 The Network reference models were developed to allow products from different manufacturers to interoperate on a network.
 A network reference model serves as a blueprint, detailing standards for how protocol communication should occur.

 - LANs (Local Area Networks)

 An Internetwork is a general term describing multiple networks connected together.
 The Internet is the largest and most well-known internetwork.